 MSF has been fighting TB for over 30 years.
 We provide treatment for the disease in many different contexts, from chronic conflict situations, such as Sudan, to vulnerable patients in stable settings such as Uzbekistan, southern Africa and the Russian Federation.

-MSF has TB treatment projects in 24 countries around the world, and in 2015 supported more than 20,000 TB patients on treatment, including 2,000 patients with DR-TB.
+MSF has TB treatment projects in 24 countries around the world and, in 2016, started 20,900 patients on treatment, including 2,700 patients with MDR-TB.
 Two new drugs – bedaquiline and delamanid – have recently become available to some patients who have no other treatment options left.
 MSF and other treatment providers are showing that stronger TB regimens containing one of the new TB drugs along with ‘repurposed’ drugs (not specifically developed for TB but that have shown efficacy in treating it) can significantly improve the health of people with MDR-TB.

-As of October 2016, MSF has initiated more than 1,000 patients on bedaquiline and/or delamanid in 12 countries.
+As of August 2017, MSF has initiated around 1,500 patients on bedaquiline and/or delamanid in 12 countries.
 Programmatic data has shown promising early results on the effectiveness of these regimens, while patients report that the toxic side effects of treatment are reduced.
 It is also hoped that using the two new drugs in combination will be particularly effective in treating patients with the most severe forms of drug-resistant TB.
 In MSF projects in Armenia, Belarus, India, Mozambique, South Africa, and Swaziland, medical teams are already piloting the combination of the two new drugs as part of the regimen for patients with very limited treatment options.

 MSF is involved in two TB clinical trials – TB PRACTECAL and as part of the endTB partnership – to find new, shorter, more effective combination treatments for multi-drug resistant TB that include the new drugs.
 Patients’ needs are at the heart of both trials, which aim to find treatments that contain no injectable drugs and have manageable side effects.
-Both trials are expected to enrol the first patients by the end of 2016.
+Both trials had enrolled their first patients by the end of March 2017.

 Globally, there is still an unacceptable gap between those who would benefit from these new drugs and those who are able to access them.
-As of October 2016, only 5,738 patients have been able to access bedaquiline globally through programmatic use (i.e. outside clinical trials) or compassionate use, the majority of them in South Africa.
+As of August 2017, only an estimated five per cent of patients eligible for treatment with the drugs have been able to access them globally through programmatic use (i.e.outside clinical trials) or compassionate use, the majority of them in South Africa.
 There is an urgent need to increase people’s access to these more effective treatments by making them affordable and available.